JMencius/LongBow/README.md

   -m MODEL, --model MODEL
-                        Path to the training model csv data -c, --corr            Do autocorrelation of hac/sup config or not -V, --verbose         Verbose mode, print the result -v, --version         Print software version info
+                        Path to the training model csv data -c, --corr            Do autocorrelation of hac/sup config or not -V, --verbose         Verbose mode, print the result to stdout -v, --version         Print software version info
 ```

-## Features
-1. Alignment-free / reference free.
-2. In theory compatabible with ONT basecalled data for almost all species, and all kinds of DNA (cDNA, cfDNA, mtDNA, cpDNA).
-3. Fast predictor due to CPU parallism and low RAM usage.
-4. User-friendly graphical website for quick search.
+You can add more `THREADS` to tackle with large `FASTQ` file

 ## License
 PENDING